SELab-2/OSOC-3/frontend/README.md

 yarn install
 ```

+## Creating a `.env` file

+We store information (such as the backend URL) in a `.env` file.
+In order to be able to work on the frontend, you need to create one yourself in the root of this directory.

+You can copy the content of the `.env.example` file (present in this directory) which has default values that will work for development.

+1. Create a file named `.env` in the root of this directory
+2. Copy the content from `.env.example` into it

 ## Setting up Prettier and ESLint

 This directory contains configuration files for `Prettier` and `ESLint`, and depending on your IDE you may have to install or configure these in order for this to work.